-- Shopping: You’ll find everything from cheesy tourist shops to boutiques and gift shops in Orange Beach, so bring your wallet!
+- Shopping: You’ll find everything from cheesy tourist shops to boutiques and gift shops to peruse, so bring your wallet!
 Here’s a list of shopping centers to get you started.

-- Sporting and Outdoors: Enjoying the great outdoors is one of the best Orange Beach activities.
+- Sporting and Outdoors: Enjoying the great outdoors is one of the best activities you’ll find here.
 During your visit, you can do everything from deep sea fishing to golfing to stand up paddle boarding, parasailing, birding, sea conservation programs, and more.
 You’ll find many rental opportunities.
 Get started here.

 - Waterville USA: Need to entertain the kids?
 Take them to Waterville USA, a 20 acre water park located 1/4 miles from the beach in nearby Gulf Shores.
 Your family will spend the day enjoying everything from water slides to a wooden roller coaster!

-Are you looking for the best Orange Beach restaurants?
+Are you looking for the best restaurants to enjoy on your vacation?
 I didn’t have a chance to try too many places, but here are a few you’re sure to enjoy:

 (Temporarily closed until March 2020.)